AwarenessOverload/AwarenessOverload/2019-09-27-Wheelchair-Challenges.md

 <br/>
 Something I know a lot of wheelchair users dislike is when someone walks behind them and just starts pushing their wheelchair.
 It is scary and the instinct is to quickly apply the brakes!
-Often I&#39;ll take a quick push up a slope or incline as long as someone asks first.
+Often I'll take a quick push up a slope or incline as long as someone asks first.
 <br/>
 <br/>
 One of the biggest things that would make a difference to wheelchair users getting about